RCmags/AirplanePitchStabilizer/README.md

 # Tail-lessStability
-Arduino sketch to stabilize and control a tail-less RC airplane.
+This Arduino sketch is a servo controller for a tail-less airplane that is stabilized in the pitch-axis via an angle-of-attack sensor.